JeffLong72/wordpress-wp-cli/README.md

 1) Upload the folder "wp-cli-foo" to "wp-content/plugins/wp-cli-foo"
 2) Activate the "WP-CLI Foo" plugin in Wordpress admin area in the "Plugins" section.

+# Disclaimer

+This is a personal project, use at your own risk!